aykuttasil/PercentBarView/README.md

 Gradle

-Add it as a dependency in your app's build.gradle file (will be available shortly)
+Add it as a dependency in your app's build.gradle file
 ```
 compile 'com.aykuttasil:percentbar:1.0.0'
 ```